-- Theories of the law and coverage of the U.S. Constitution
+- Study theories of the law and the U.S. Constitution

-- What a legal education can look like through a visit to the UConn School of Law
+- Experience legal education by being a law student for a day during our visit to the UConn School of Law

-- The American criminal justice system, including a visit to a local courthouse and interactions with real-life judges and prosecutors
+- Observe the American criminal justice system in action by visiting a local courthouse and meeting with real-life judges and prosecutors

-- Appellate decision-making by way of a Moot Court simulation based on a highlighted case in constitutional law
+- Participate in the appellate process by way of a Moot Court simulation based on a highlighted case in constitutional law